 As part of the public participation process, this TMDL was placed on public notice and made available for review and comment.
 The public notice was prepared and published in four major newspapers in Montgomery, Huntsville, Birmingham, and Mobile, as well as submitted to persons who requested to be on ADEM's postal and electronic mailing distributions.
 In addition, the public notice and subject TMDL were made available on ADEM's Website: www.adem.alabama.gov.
 The public could also request paper or electronic copies of the TMDL by contacting Ms. Kimberly Minton at 334-271-7826 or kminton@adem.alabama.gov.

-The public was given an opportunity to review the TMDL and submit comments to the Department in writing.
+review the TMDL and submit comments to the Department in writing.
 No written comments were received during the public notice period.